txemaotero/advent_of_code_2022/README.md

 - Part 1: How many grains are stopped until one reaches the floor.
 - Part 2: How many grains until the reach the source.

+## Day 15

+Sensors and closes beacon position.

+- Part 1: Find the imposible region in a single line.
+- Part 2: Find the only spot where a beacon can be.